phpMussel/phpMussel/readme.txt

     Wed, 18 Sep 2013 02:49:47 +0000 Finished

- For a full break-down of what sort of signatures phpMussel uses during its scans and how it handles these signatures, refer to the "SIGNATURE FORMAT" section of this README file.
+ For a full break-down of what sort of signatures phpMussel uses during its scans and how it handles these signatures, refer to the Signature Format section of this README file.

+ If you encounter any false positives, if you encounter something new that you think should be blocked, or for anything else regarding signatures, please contact me about it so that I may make the necessary changes, which, if you do not contact me, I may not necessarily be aware of.

+ To disable signatures that are include with phpMussel (such as if you're experiencing a false positive specific to your purposes which should not normally be removed from streamline), refer to the Greylisting notes within the Browser Commands section of this README file.

  In addition to the default file upload scanning and the optional scanning of other files and/or directories specified via the above function, included